Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema has 100% description coverage, providing parameter meanings.
-The description adds no value beyond that, meeting the baseline for high schema coverage.
+All 4 parameters are fully described in the input schema with 100% coverage.
+The description adds no additional meaning beyond the schema, meeting the baseline for schema coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.